Popular Monster (song)

 "Popular Monster" is a song by American rock band Falling in Reverse.
 It was released on November 20, 2019.
 The song was ranked number four in late 2019 on the US Billboard Hot Rock & Alternative Songs and number one on the US Mainstream Rock chart.
-As of 2022, the song has over 200 million streams on Spotify.
+The song was released as a standalone single and was later included as the title track on band's fifth studio album, Popular Monster.

 Promotion and release

-The song was released in November 2019, and is the fourth single to be released without being an album since the release of the band's fourth studio album Coming Home.
-In 2020, the song was included in a DLC of the video game Rock Band 4.
+The song was released in November 2019.
 On October 23, 2020, Swedish duo DJs Galantis and American DJ Nghtmre released a remix version of the song.
 At the end of 2020, the song was ranked number one on Octane Sirius XM as the most played rock song on the radio in the United States.
+On May 7, 2024 the band released the single "Ronald" and after 7 years of the release of their fourth studio album Coming Home, the band finally announced that they would be releasing their fifth studio album called Popular Monster and it will be released on August 16, 2024.